 But if you need to drive a long distancesay, from Genoa to Rome, in the shortest possible time,

 its worth taking the autostrade.
-For more information go to www.autostrade.it.
+For much more information visit the Italy Autostrade website.

 The rest area restaurants feature a sumptuous assortment of regional specialties to eat in or take out.